 Obama often misquotes Scripture, which gives some folks the impression that he's a devout Christian.
 Maybe he is.
 But do devout Christians carry water for the culture of Sodom or support partial birth abortion?
 This is the man who wants a government monopoly over your most intimate medical decisions and those of your family.

 Let's get back to what presidents are supposed to do, regardless of their religious avowals.
 They are chief executives, and the Constitution does not empower them to dispense with laws they deem unconstitutional, as Obama has done with DOMA.

 Presidents execute the laws enacted by Congress.
-Article II requires the president to "preserve, protect and defend the Constitution of the
+Article II requires the president to "preserve, protect and defend the Constitution of the United States."

 It's quite a stretch to insist that undermining the very law that ensures that states won't be forced to accept a moral meltdown does any of that.
 Until very, very recently, America's laws as in the rest of the civilized world have always reflected the traditional definition of marriage as the union of one man and one woman.

 Marriage predates any known human government.
 It is not open to debate except where lunatics have taken over the asylum and can't see any difference between John and Mary tying the knot and John and Fred playing house.